hack-the-6ix/new.api.hackthe6ix.com/README.md

 https://orm.drizzle.team/docs/kit-overview

 ## API Docs
-Use command: `bunx @rcmade/hono-docs generate --config ./hono-docs.ts` to generate OpenAPI specifications See here for more info: https://hono.dev/examples/hono-docs
+API docs are on `/docs` endpoint.

+See here for how to document endpoints: https://hono.dev/examples/hono-openapi